krischik/vim-scala2kotlin/README.md

 The `ScalaConvertBDDTest` converts unit test using the `org.scalatest.featurespec.AnyFeatureSpec` and `org.scalatest.GivenWhenThen` unit test framework.
 Each feature is converted into a nested class and each scenario is converted into a method.
 Again using the back tick notation.
+Call `ScalaConvert' first.

 ### ScalaReplaceIllegalCharacters